maxcarter/Portfolio/README.md

 # Portfolio of Maxwell Carter

-A personal website portfolio that I designed and developped from scratch using HTML, CSS, jQuery and PHP.
+A personal website portfolio that I designed and developed from scratch using HTML, CSS, jQuery and PHP.

 ## Features